ifydev/Permissify/README.md

 Make sure messages & permissions are in the constants file.
 Use your brain...

+Pull requests that don't follow the standards will be ignored until they meet the standards.

 And then all of the following stuff:

+## FOUR.
+SPACE.
+INDENTION.

 ### Indention is bad, avoid it.
 #### Don't: